-If you have sinned ... what do you do to him?
-ULT 6 If you have sinned, what harm do you do to God?
-If your transgressions pile up high, what do you do to him?
+If you have sinned & what do you do to him?
 These two lines share similar meanings.
 The second line intensifies the meaning of the first line.
-(See: Parallelism) If you have sinned, what harm do you do to God?
+(See: Parallelism (p.1199)) (See: Parallelism (p.1199)) If you have sinned, what harm do you do to God?
 Elihu asks this question to emphasize that Job's sins cannot actually do anything to God.
 Alternate translation: "If you have sinned, you have not done any harm to God."
-(See: Rhetorical Question) If your transgressions pile up high, what do you do to him?
+(See: Rhetorical Question (p.1216)) (See: Rhetorical Question (p.1216)) If your transgressions pile up high, what do you do to him?
 Elihu speaks of "transgressions" as if they were objects, and of committing many transgressions as if it were piling those objects one on top of the other.
 He asks this question to emphasize that Job does nothing to God by his transgressions.
 Alternate translation: "If you committed a great many transgressions, you still do nothing to him."
-(See: Metaphor and Rhetorical Question) If you are righteous, what can you give to him?
+(See: [[rc:///ta/man/translate/figs-metaphor]] and [[rc:///ta/man/translate/figs-rquestion]]) (See: Metaphor (p.1186)) If you are righteous, what can you give to him?
 What will he receive from your hand?
 The two rhetorical questions mean basically the same thing, that Job's righteousness adds nothing to God.
-Alternate translation: "If you are righteous, that does not enable you to give anything to him, ULT 7 If you are righteous, what can you give to him?
-What will he receive from your hand? and there is nothing that he will receive from your hand."
-(See: Rhetorical Question and Parallelism) receive from your hand Here the word "hand" represents Job.
-Alternate translation: "receive from you" (See: Synecdoche) another son of man "another human-being" or "another person" ULT 8 Your wickedness may hurt a man, as you are a man, and your righteousness might benefit another son of man.
-General Information:

-Because of many acts of oppression ULT 9 Because of many acts of oppression, people cry out; they call for help from the arms of mighty men.
-The word "oppression" can be translated with a verbal phrase.
-Alternate translation: "Because of the many things that people do to oppress others" (See: Abstract Nouns) they call for help from the arms of mighty men Here "arms" refers to power or strength.
-Alternate translation: "they call for someone to deliver them from the power of mighty men" (See: Metonymy) who gives songs in the night Elihu speaks of God enabling people to have hope in troubling circumstances as if he were giving to them songs which they can sing during the night.
-(See: Metaphor) ULT 10 But no one says, 'Where is God my Maker, who gives songs in the night, (There are no notes for this verse.)
-ULT 11 who teaches us more than he teaches the beasts of the earth, and who makes us wiser than the birds of the sky?'
-Connecting Statement:
+Alternate translation: "If you are righteous, that does not enable you to give anything to him, and there is nothing that he will receive from your hand."
+(See: [[rc://ta/man/translate/figs-rquestion]] and [[rc:///ta/man/translate/figs-parallelism]]) (See: Rhetorical Question (p.1216)) receive from your hand Here the word "hand" represents Job.
+Alternate translation: "receive from you" (See: Synecdoche (p.1227)) (See: Synecdoche (p.1227)) another son of man Alternate translation: "another human-being" or "another person" Because of many acts of oppression The word "oppression" can be translated with a verbal phrase.
+Alternate translation: "Because of the many things that people do to oppress others" (See: Abstract Nouns (p.1123)) (See: Abstract Nouns (p.1123)) they call for help from the arms of mighty men Here "arms" refers to power or strength.
+Alternate translation: "they call for someone to deliver them from the power of mighty men" (See: Metonymy (p.1192)) (See: Metonymy (p.1192)) who gives songs in the night Elihu speaks of God enabling people to have hope in troubling circumstances as if he were giving to them songs which they can sing during the night.
+(See: Metaphor (p.1186)) (See: Metaphor (p.1186)) (There are no notes for this verse.)
+Connecting Statement: Connecting Statement: Elihu continues speaking.